 View the records of the Derry Walls Management Group meetings.
 Documents include:

 - Terms of reference for the Management Group

 Records of the walls

-The research for the Conservation and Management Plans has resulted in much improved records of the walls which can be accessed at the Monuments and Buildings Record in Belfast or in Derry City Council's Museum and Heritage Division in Londonderry.
+The research for the Conservation and Management Plans has resulted in much improved records of the walls which can be accessed at the Historic Environment Record of Northern Ireland in Belfast or in Derry City Council's Museum and Heritage Division in Londonderry.

 In October 2011, we published a Gazetteer which builds upon this research and more recent investigation provides a detailed description of the monument and associated history.